-The Assistant Treasurer shall make the books of account available to the Finance and Audit Committee for the use in preparation of any reports or other documents as need be.
+The Assistant Treasurer shall make the books of account available to the Finance and Audit Committee for its use in the preparation of any reports or other documents as need be.

 Section 6: Vacancies

-Should a vacancy occur in the office of President, Vice President or Treasurer, this vacancy shall be filled by the Board and may be filled at any duly called meeting of the Board, provided that the call for the meeting shall state the election of one of these officers is the purpose, or one of the purposes of the meeting, and provided also that at least one week’s notice be given to the Directors of any meeting called for this purpose.
+Should a vacancy occur in the office of President, Vice President or Treasurer, this vacancy shall be filled by the Board and may be filled at any duly called meeting of the Board, provided that the call for the meeting shall state the election of one of these officers is the purpose or one of the purposes of the meeting, and provided also that at least one week’s notice shall be given to the Directors of any meeting called for this purpose.

 Section 7: Secretary of the Club

 There shall be a Secretary of the Club who shall be elected annually by the Board.
-The Secretary shall hold office for one year and until a successor has been elected and qualified.
+The Secretary shall hold office for one year or until a successor shall have been elected and qualified.

-Election to the office of Secretary shall not constitute election to the Board but a person elected to the office of Secretary may also be elected to membership on the Board of Directors.
+Election to the office of Secretary shall not constitute election to the Board of Directors but a person elected to the office of Secretary may also be elected to membership on the Board.

 A vacancy in the office of Secretary may be filled by the Board, and the person so elected shall serve the unexpired term of the predecessor, and until a successor is elected and qualified.
 If a vacancy in the office occurs at a time when, in the judgment of the President of the Club, it is not feasible to call a meeting of the Board, a Secretary may be appointed by the President.
 This appointment must be confirmed, or confirmation of the appointment must be refused, by the Board, either by approval of a majority of the Board, in writing or by e-mail or fax, or at the next regular or duly called special meeting of the Board.
 It shall be the duty of the Board or the President, according to circumstances, to see that the office of Secretary is not vacant for a period exceeding six months.
-The Secretary of the corporation shall be a resident of the State of Vermont, and shall maintain whatever records and books are required to be kept in the place where the principal office of the Club is located, or at the legal residence, office, or place of business of the Secretary.
+The Secretary of the Club shall be a resident of the State of Vermont, and shall maintain whatever records and books are required to be kept in the place where the principal office of the Club is located, or at the legal residence, office, or place of business of the Secretary.

 The Secretary of the Club shall record all votes and proceedings of the stockholders of the Club.
 The Secretary shall have custody of the corporate seal, if any, and the corporate records, and shall keep such records within the State of Vermont.
 The Secretary shall keep a book containing a record of the names of the stockholders, their places of residence, the numbers of shares held by each, the time when they respectively acquired the shares, and the time of any transfers thereof, which book shall always be open to the inspection of stockholders.
 On information supplied by the Treasurer, the Secretary shall also keep a record of stockholders who have defaulted in the payment of dues for a period of one year and whose membership has ceased because of this default.
 The Secretary shall maintain the record for a period of six years subsequent to the date of default.
-The Secretary shall procure and file in the office of the clerk of the town where the principal office of the Club is located, and also keep on file in the office of the Secretary, certified copies of all papers required by law to be filed with the Secretary of State of Vermont.
+The Secretary shall keep on file in the office of the Secretary certified copies of all papers required by law to be filed with the Secretary of State of Vermont.